GRcwolf/Python-Phone/README.md

 sudo apt-get install python3-tk
 ```

-This module should also be compatible with python to.
+This module should also be compatible with python 2.
 To install tkinker in python 2 under Ubuntu, type the following command:
 ```bash
 sudo apt-get install python-tk
 ```